 This year’s top ten threats to business continuity are:

 The report concludes that with the variation in concerns across geographical locations and industry sectors, not all threats are generic.
-Organizations need to invest wisely in the development of technologies that can help counter the threats relevant to them, and the impact these threats would have should they materialise.
-With so many threats clear and present, the onus is on the industry to emphasise the immediate and very real return on investment a business continuity programme has to offer.
+Organizations need to invest wisely in the development of technologies that can help counter the threats relevant to them, and the impact these threats would have should they materialize.
+With so many threats clear and present, the onus is on the industry to emphasize the immediate and very real return on investment a business continuity program has to offer.

 Further findings from the report include:

 - Adverse weather moved up the list of threats with 57% of respondents expressing concern or extreme concern.
 This was before the storms that have swept the UK and those on the eastern seaboard of the United States and Canada.

 - Geography and industry play an important role in determining threat levels with respondents from Japan and New Zealand showing greater levels of concern for earthquakes, while those in the manufacturing industry rate supply chain disruption and product quality control as greater threats.

 - Of the 71% of respondents who stated that they did conduct a trend analysis, a fifth of them claimed they had no access to the final output.